zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Paul says, “That’s not an option.
 I need an unlimit ed plan.”
 Unlimited means not limited, without limits, without a maximum value, s o you don’t have 500-minute limit.
 You don’t have any limit.
 You can talk for a  million minutes if you want.
 You won't have a lot of time to do much else, especiall y if you have three girlfriends.
 Paul wants an unlimited plan.

 Shauna says, “Okay, but I don’t understand.
 Why do you have roaming charges?
 Doesn’t your carrier have good coverage all over the country?”
 A “carrier” (carrier) here refers to the telephone company that  provides you your phone service.
 That’s a carrier.
 Carrier can have other m eanings in English, as can the word roam, we mentioned earlier.
-Check out our Lear ning Guide for additional definitions of those terms.
+Check out our Learning Guide for additional definitions of those terms.
 “Coverage” (coverage) i s a measurement of the geographic or physical area that you can use with y our cell phone carrier, so when we say a carrier has good coverage, we mean th at there are lots of different areas where you can use their service.

 Paul says, “I've been taking trips to Mexico.”
 Why?
 “To see my new girlfriend.”
 Notice he says new girlfriend.
 Obviously, he has ot her girlfriends.
 See!
 I told you!
 Paul is going to Mexico to see his new girlfriend a nd the coverage doesn’t extend